 Tufts provides a generous university-funded retirement plan to eligible faculty and staff.
-If you are benefits-eligible, Tufts contributes a percentage of your salary to the 401(a) Basic Retirement Plan.
+If you are benefits-eligible, Tufts University contributes a percentage of your base salary to the University-Funded Retirement Plan.

 You are automatically enrolled in the Tufts University-Funded Retirement Plan on your date of hire if you are a benefits-eligible employee and age 21 or older.
 This is a 401(a) plan.